Ephemea/archival/README.md

 # Archival
-Ephemea Archival is a privately owned, non-profit archival effort.
+Ephemea Archival is a privately owned archival effort.
 Ephemea Archival bases itself around collecting and preserving military documents &amp; books, though also including civilian books.
+Ephemea Archival preserves legally acquired books, manuals, reports, and historical documents for research, educational, and historical purposes.
+Materials remain the intellectual property of their respective copyright holders where applicable.
+100% of our revenue goes directly toward covering our operational costs and acquisition of material.
 # Mission
 The long term mission is to preserve and hold military history for many years, ensuring that research and interest in these materials will be preserved for years to come.